Nuitka/Nuitka-website/README.rst

    explorer http://localhost:8080

 *****************
- Usage of Nikola
+ Usage of Sphinx
 *****************

-So the site is basically mostly an automation of importing a few files from the git repository, splitting up e.g. the ``Changelog.rst`` into pages, with otherwise using Nikola to render it.
-Reference the `Nikola handbook <https://getnikola.com/handbook.html>`__ if you have any questions about how it does that, but it's easy enough.
+So the site is basically mostly an automation of importing a few files from the Nuitka git repository, splitting up e.g. the ``Changelog.rst`` into pages, with otherwise using Sphinx to render it.
+Reference the Sphinx documentation and esp. the one for read the docs theme and ABlog.

 ********
  Thanks